 1. Buildings and quads will have plaques with donor's names.

-2. A mural as the backdrop of the amphitheatre will have feathers that will be etched with names of donors.
+2. A mural on the amphitheatre will have feathers that will be etched with names of donors.

 how can i learn more about the project?

 Once a month, the Inspire Development Director will hold updates for the community.
 You can register to the next meeting here and once signed up, you will receive a calendar invite with Zoom login information.

 What happens if the school does not raise the funds?